Have-Samuel/animal-reserve/README.md

 ## Acknowledgments

 - Thanks to my peers who are always there to offer support.
-- Original design idea by Nelson Sakwa on Behance.
+- Original design idea by {[Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 ## 📝 License